sparkflows/sparkflows-docs/docs/user-guide/git-integration/link-project.rst

 ----------------------

 - Click on ``CREATE NEW BRANCH`` option.
+- Add ORIGIN
+- Add the NEW BRANCH NAME
-- Add NEW BRANCH NAME, ORIGIN and root folder path(if not added it will get link with path added in config).
+- Add the root folder path
+   If no link is provided it will get linked with the path added in the git configurations
 - When you click on link button in this option it will first create branch with specified NEW BRANCH NAME.
 New branch is updated with specified ORIGIN.

 .. figure:: ../../_assets/git/git_new_branch.PNG